What is a Montessori Weaning Table?

 Sometimes that just doesn’t work out.
 Maybe it’s budget.
 Maybe it’s availability.

-I plan to write about how we built it, so keep a look out!
+I wrote about how we built it, so check it out!

 How We Started Using Weaning Table with our Baby